HarisBalaji/Ei-Coding_Exercises/README.md

 ## Project 4: Smart Home System

-Solution that will incorporate the Observer, Factory Method, and Proxy patterns, as well as strong OOP principles.
+This solution will incorporate the Observer, Factory Method, and Proxy patterns, as well as strong OOP principles.

 SmartDevice Interface: This will be the common interface for all devices.
 Concrete Devices: Implementations of different devices (Light, Thermostat, DoorLock).